MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/user-and-shared-mailboxes/private-items-not-display.md

 ## Symptoms

-Some Inbox items such as emails or meeting requests in a shared mailbox aren't displayed in Microsoft Outlook 2013, 2016 and 2019.
+Some items such as emails or meeting requests in a shared mailbox aren't displayed in **Inbox** in Microsoft Outlook 2013, 2016 and 2019.

 ## Cause